 With this in mind…

-Be helpful throughout your notice period
+State how you will be helpful during your notice period

 Do the right thing.
 Just because you’ve handed in your notice doesn’t mean you can start waltzing into work late and doing the bare minimum.
-Professionalism is a must (think of that reference!).
+Professionalism is a must (think of that sweet reference!).

 If you have outstanding projects, state your intention to see them through before your last day.

-Make sure you say thank you
+Make sure you thank them!

 Express your gratitude for your time at the company.